outscale/omi-packer/README.md

 The following Linux scripts are provided and can be used in `SCRIPT_BASE`:

  * centos7 (CentOS 7)
- * centos8 (CentOS 8)
- * rhel7 (RedHat Enterprise Linux 7 without license)
- * rhel8 (RedHat Enterprise Linux 8 without license)
- * rhel7csp (RedHat Enterprise Linux 7)
+ * rocky8 (Rocky Linux 8)
  * rhel8csp (RedHat Enterprise Linux 8)
- * rocky8 (Rocky Linux 8)
+ * rhel9 (RedHat Enterprise Linux 9 without license)
  * ubuntu2004 (Ubuntu 20.04)
  * ubuntu2204 (Ubuntu 22.04)
- * debian10 (Debian 10)
  * debian11 (Debian 11)
  * arch (ArchLinux)

-**Beware:** CSP images (rhel7csp and rhel8csp) requires edition of ./files/cloudinit-specific/05_rhel7.cfg or ./files/cloudinit-specific/05_rhel8.cfg to set a proper RedHat Satellite Server owned and configured by the customer itself.
+**Beware:** CSP images (rhel9scp) requires edition of ./files/cloudinit-specific/05_rhel7.cfg or ./files/cloudinit-specific/05_rhel8.cfg to set a proper RedHat Satellite Server owned and configured by the customer itself.
 Failing to do so will result in a violation of Outscale Terms and Conditions.

 ### Windows